-feeling precious – a blue with purplish undertones and soft contrast sections of dark and light
+feeling precious – a blue with purplish undertones and high contrast sections of dark and light

 - 100% cotton muslin